 General Information

-The international Master program in Media Informatics was introduced in 2002 at the Bonn-Aachen International Center for Information Technology (b-it).
-Media Informatics is offered by RWTH Aachen University and the University of Bonn in co-operation with the Fraunhofer Institutes at Birlinghoven Castle in Sankt Augustin near Bonn.
+Are you ready to embark on a cutting-edge journey at the intersection of technology, creativity, and innovation?
+Look no further than the Master program in Media Informatics!
+Introduced in 2002 at the prestigious Bonn-Aachen International Center for Information Technology (b-it), this program is a collaborative effort between RWTH Aachen University, the University of Bonn, and the renowned Fraunhofer Institutes at Birlinghoven Castle in Sankt Augustin.

 The master's program in Media Informatics consists of three main blocks: